-- A Substance Abuse Prevention License is required for any organization offering or purporting to offer prevention services.
+- A Substance Abuse Prevention License is required for any organization offering, or purporting to offer prevention services.
 To meet this requirement, Contracted Prevention Providers must possess an active Community Change, Alternatives, Information, and Training (CAIT) License registered with the Michigan Department of Licensing and Regulatory Affairs (LARA). - Contracted Prevention Provider Staff must possess an active Certified Prevention Specialist (CPS) or a Certified Prevention Consultant (CPC) certification through the Michigan Certification Board for Addiction Professionals (MCBAP).
 Staff may also be funded if they have a registered development plan through MCBAP, which is being actively pursued and properly supervised.
 In some cases, this certification requirement may be waived if prevention services are delivered by specifically-focused prevention staff.
 Specifically-focused staff are those that consistently provide a specific type of prevention service and do not have responsibilities for implementing a range of prevention plans, programs, or services.
 Specifically-focused prevention staff must have completed formal training for the specific program they are conducting, demonstrable through certificates of completion or similar documentation. - For each Contracted Prevention Provider Staff (1.0 FTE), a minimum of 700 hours of direct prevention services must be conducted annually.
-With a few exceptions, direct prevention services are face to face services that are entered into the Michigan Prevention Data System (MPDS).
-Prior to the beginning of the fiscal year, Contracted Prevention Providers must submit an annual prevention plan detailing the intended scope of work, evaluation method(s), responsible staff, and anticipated number of direct service hours. - All direct prevention activities, funded in part or whole with MSHN funding, must be captured in MPDS as noted below.
-Trainings that Contracted Prevention Provider Staff attend can also count towards the required direct service hours but are captured in the Additional Units Report (AURs), available through MSHN's Prevention Specialists.
-MSHN expects that of the 700 required direct service hours for each FTE, a minimum of 560 hours must be identified in activities that are entered into the MPDS system. - All Contracted Prevention Provider Staff funded by MSHN must complete Level 1 Communicable Disease Training at least once every two years.
-Free Level 1 Communicable
+Except for With a few exceptions, direct prevention services are those-face to face services that are entered into the Michigan Prevention Data System (MPDS).
+Prior to the beginning of the fiscal year, Contracted Prevention Providers must submit an annual prevention plan detailing the intended scope of work, evaluation method(s), responsible staff, and anticipated number of direct service hours. - All direct prevention activities, funded in part or whole with MSHN funding, must be Direct services must be captured in the Michigan Prevention Data System (MPDS) MPDS as noted below.
+Trainings that Contracted Prevention Provider Staff attend can also count as-towards the required direct service hours, but are captured in the Additional Units Report (AURs), available through MSHN's Prevention Specialists.
+MSHN expects that of the 700 required direct service hours for each FTE, a minimum of 5640 hours must be identified in activities that are entered into the MPDS system.